 Early Indian Art is a vast repository of paintings, carvings, engravings, and sculptures dating from around 8000 B.C. up to the prosperous Gupta empire till 500 A.D.
 It can further be divided into prehistoric art, Indus Valley art, Mauryan art, Buddhist art, and Gupta art.
 The rock relief carvings of Bhimbetka and various other rock-painted shelters fall under the prehistoric category of Early Indian Art.
 The Indus Valley civilization too had a boom of artistic creations like metal sculptures and terracotta figurines.
 Buddhist art gained huge popularity with the widespread construction of Chaityas and Viharas adorned with paintings and relief sculptures.
 Though the golden age of Early Indian art came during the Gupta period, which is generally regarded as the peak – it saw paintings as well as elaborate and finely cut religious sculptures.

 2. Medieval Art | Art History of India

 Medieval Art was commissioned and patronized as paintings – either on a grand scale on walls and as murals, or as miniature and detailed paintings styles.
 Metal sculptures using bronze or copper were also common and widely made during this period.
-One of the main contributions were the grand temples built, which were an amalgamation of all art forms practiced during this time.
+One of the main contributions was the grand temples built, which were an amalgamation of all art forms practiced during this time.

 3. Mughal and Colonial Era Art | Art Movements